Difference Between Simple Interest vs Compound Interest

 Key Differences Between Simple Interest vs Compound Interest

 - Compound interest is calculated on the revised principal.
 The revised principal is calculated based on the interest charged on the accrued interest.
 The principal amount, therefore, keeps on increasing.
 The higher the amount of loan and periods similar will be the interest.
-Interest is to be paid on the principal and on the interest accrued
+Interest is to be paid on the principal, and the interest accrued

 - 1 day – Daily